 A Personal Directive appoints an Agent to make personal decisions, most importantly health care decisions, for the Grantor when the Grantor is incapable of making the decisions or communicating them.
 Unless specifically limited in the Personal Directive, the Agent has the power to make decisions regarding health care, accommodation, with whom the Grantor may live and/or associate, participation in school, education or employment, and legal matters.
 Certain matters which are excluded from the Agent’s powers unless specifically provided for in the Personal Directive: Psychosurgery, Non-therapeutic sterilization, Inter-vivos organ and tissue donation, and Participation in non-therapeutic research or experimentation.

 If a person does not have an Enduring Power of Attorney and a Personal Directive, no one, not even a spouse or family member, has the legal authority to make substitute decisions.
-If there is not an Enduring Power of Attorney and a Personal Directive, then someone has to be appointed as Guardian under the Dependant Adults Act.
+If there is not an Enduring Power of Attorney and a Personal Directive, then someone has to be appointed as Guardian under the Adult Guardianship and Trusteeship Act.

 Enduring Powers of Attorney and Personal Directives are very powerful and useful documents allowing an individual to make arrangements and make determinations regarding personal and financial matters.
 They are a wise investment to avoid more complex and expensive Court proceedings which would have to be commenced if a person became incapacitated.